 Project Setup and Enabling Modules

-This directory will act as the top-level ‘home’ for our Snippetbox project throughout this book — all the Go code we write will live in there, along with other project-specific assets like HTML templates and CSS files.
+snippetbox directory on your computer to act as the top-level ‘home’ for this project.
+All the Go code we write throughout the book will live in here, along with other project-specific assets like HTML templates and CSS files.

-So, if you’re following along, open your terminal and run the following commands to create a new project directory called
+So, if you’re following along, open your terminal and create a new project directory called

 $HOME/code, but you can choose a different location if you wish.